typelevel/cats/docs/src/main/tut/faq.md

 **Enter type lambdas!** Type lambdas provide a mechanism to allow one or more of the type parameters for a particular type constructor to be fixed.
 In the case of `Either` then, when defining a `Monad` for `Either`, we want to fix one of the type parameters at the point where a `Monad` instance is summoned, so that the type parameters line up.
 As `Either` is right biased, a type lambda can be used to fix the left type parameter and allow the right type parameter to continue to vary when `Either` is treated as a `Monad`.
 The right biased nature of `Either` is discussed further in the [`Either` documentation]({{ site.baseurl }}/datatypes/either.html).

 **Enter [kind-projector](https://github.com/non/kind-projector)!** kind-projector is a compiler plugin which provides a convenient syntax for dealing with type lambdas.
 The symbols `?` and `λ` are treated specially by kind-projector, and expanded into the more verbose definitions that would be required were it not to be used.
 You can read more about kind-projector at the [project page](https://github.com/non/kind-projector).

-## <a id="machinist" href="#machinist"></a>What does `macro Ops` do?
-What is `cats.macros.Ops`?

-`macro Ops` invokes the [Machinist](https://github.com/typelevel/machinist) Ops macro, and is used in Cats in a number of places to enrich types with operations with the minimal possible cost when those operations are called in code.
-Machinist supports an extension mechanism where users of the macro can provide a mapping between symbolic operator names and method names.
-The `cats.macros.Ops` class uses this extension mechanism to supply the set of mappings that the Cats project is interested in.

-More about the history of machinist and how it works can be discovered at the [project page](https://github.com/typelevel/machinist), or [this article on the typelevel blog](http://typelevel.org/blog/2013/10/13/spires-ops-macros.html).

 ## <a id="tailrecm" href="#tailrecm"></a>What is `tailRecM`?